Gretchen Carlson

-Carlson was named one of Time magazine's 100 Most Influential People In The World in 2017.
-She has written two bestselling books, her memoir, Getting Real, and the New York Times bestseller Be Fierce: Stop Harassment and Take Your Power Back.
+Carlson also served as chairwoman of the board of directors of the Miss America Organization from 2018 to 2019.
+In 2017 Carlson was named one of Time magazine's 100 Most Influential People In The World.
+She has written two books, her memoir Getting Real, and the New York Times bestseller Be Fierce: Stop Harassment and Take Your Power Back.